sap-tutorials/Tutorials/tutorials/abap-custom-analytical-queries-measures/abap-custom-analytical-queries-measures.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 11: ](Publish the Query)] **Click on publish** to Publish the query.
+[ACCORDION-BEGIN [Step 11: ](Publish the Query)] **Click on publish** to publish the query.
 Published queries are available to be consumed by Key Performance Indicators and Reports.

-After publishing the status will be updated to Published on the top right corner.
+After publishing the status will be updated to published on the top right corner.

 ![Select Data Source](publish.png)